-Groundwater is expected to be close to the surface across most of the study area.
-Within the Northland Allochthon geology, groundwater is typically near to the ground surface and perched at the interface between the overburden residually weathered soils and the underlying relatively low permeability rock mass.
-This is evident in the landform by the prevalence of overland flow paths, wide-spread surface drainage patterns, observed seeps in road and rail cuts and presence of swampy ground.
+Groundwater can be expected to be close to the surface across most of the study area.
+Within the Waipapa Group, Waitemata Group and Northland Allochthon geology, groundwater is typically near to the ground surface and perched at the interface between the overburden residually weathered soils and the underlying relatively low permeability rock mass.
+This is evident in the landform by the prevalence of overland flow paths and swampy ground with wide spread surface drainage patterns across much of the sloping land underlain by these units.

-Groundwater in the low-lying flood plain areas is likely to be at levels comparable to the stream and river levels.
-Within the Pleistocene Alluvium, groundwater levels may be lower, particularly in elevated terraces where the sandy soils may be more free draining.
+Groundwater in the low lying flood plain areas and gully areas, underlain by Holocene alluvium, is likely to be at levels comparable to the stream and river levels and, in some cases, may be artesian as observed in some of the NRC water bores.
+Within the Pleistocene alluvium and dune sand deposits, groundwater levels may be lower, particularly in elevated terraces where the sandy soils may be more free draining.
 However, perched groundwater surfaces can be expected at the interface with less permeable soil units, including clay and peat beds.